What is the outlook for a person with MS?

 Symptoms usually first develop between the ages of 15 and 45 years.
 A doctor typically diagnoses MS when a person with the disease is in their late twenties or early thirties.

 The most common type of MS is relapsing-remitting MS (RRMS).
 According to the National Multiple Sclerosis Society, around 85 percent of people with MS have this form of the disease.

-Over time, as the nerves become more damaged, there may be fewer periods of remission and more severe symptoms.
+Over time, as damage progresses, a person may experience fewer periods of remission and more severe symptoms.
 When this happens, RRMS has progressed to secondary progressive MS (SPMS).